grscheller/git-notes/notes/git-notes.md

 ```bash
    $ git checkout existingBranch
 ```
 Can also create a new branch at checkout

 ```bash
    $ git checkout -b newBranch
 ```

-or base it on another existing branch instead of the current one.
+Or base it on another existing branch instead of the current one.

 ```bash
    $ git checkout -b newBranch anotherBranch
 ```
 You can work on multiple branches in a single repository by switching between them with `git checkout` or `git switch`.